in2code-de/powermail/Readme.md

 and easy to use mailform extension for TYPO3 with a lots of features (spam prevention, marketing information, optin, ajax submit, diagram analysis, etc...)

-## TYPO3 10
+## TYPO3 11

-Changes done for powermail 8 with TYPO3 10:
+Changes done for powermail 9 with TYPO3 11:

-*  Update for TYPO3 10 (Backendroutes, Conditions, Validators, UserFuncs in Tca, MailMessage class)
+*  Update for TYPO3 11 ()
 *  Remove code dependencies to former TYPO3 versions
-*  Add typehints for PHP 7.2
+*  Add Responses to Actions
-*  Use a different way for GET/POST params (to respect routing)
-*  Rename _field.pages to .page and _page.forms to .form and add an upgrade wizard for it
-*  Save mails in future with sys_language_uid=-1 and add an upgrade wizard for it
-*  Some modernization and code cleanup (Own exceptions, remove AbstractUtility)
 *  Update unit tests
 *  Update behaviour tests
 *  Manual tests (especially in backend context)
-*  Update documentation from rst to markdown

 ## 2. Documentation overview